joshua-deans/Carpool/README.md

 ## Features:
 * Admin Authentication for preregistered accounts - use username: eric@admin.ca password: eric to test
+* As an admin:
-* As admin you are able to see current users and carpool sessions
+    * you are able to see current users and carpool sessions
-* As admin you can search for users by name
+    * you can search for users by name
-* As admin you are able to delete users and carpool sessions
+    * you are able to delete users and carpool sessions

-* User registration and authentication (you are able to register, log in, and sign out)
+* User registration and authentication
 * Able to interact with the Google Maps API in the dashboard
 * Able to use the Google Places API to autocomplete your origin and destination
 * Able to view and edit profile information, including adding pictures to your account
-* Register as a driver by registering your license and vehicle information
+* Register as a driver by including your license and vehicle information
-* Create routes as a driver from your preferred start and end location
+* Create routes as a driver with your preferred start and end location
 * Users may browse routes that are within range of their starting/ending location
-* Users may sign up for routes based on the returned results
+* Users may sign up for routes drivers have posted

 ## Starting the server:
 * Project Name: CarpoolApplication